This Device Can Recommend the Best Cancer Treatment — Using Just a Patient's Breath - D-brief

 The newest cancer sniffer might not be as cute as a sharp-nosed canine, but it could give doctors a new way to determine the best treatment for patients using just the melange of compounds in their breath.

-The eNose can detect with 85 percent accuracy if a person will respond to immunotherapy say researchers in a paper published today in Annals of Oncology.
+The eNose can detect with 85 percent accuracy if a person will respond to immunotherapy, say researchers in a paper published today in Annals of Oncology.
 That could make it an alternative to current methods of determining which cancer treatment is best suited to different patients.

 What’s in a Whiff?

-Normally, determining what treatment will work for NSCLC patients is invasive and time-consuming.
+Normally, determining what treatment will work for people with non-small-cell lung cancer (NSCLC) is invasive and time-consuming.
 Immunotherapy, a type of treatment that equips the immune system to fight off cancer cells, is an option, but it’s only effective in about a fifth of patients.
-To see if it will work, doctors take tissue samples, sometimes from the lungs, and analyzing them in a lab.
+To see if it will work, doctors take tissue samples, sometimes from the lungs, and analyze them in a lab.
 In some cases, results can take weeks to come back.
 But the eNose, after analyzing a patient’s breath, can churn out results in less than a minute.

-The device consists of a tube and seven sensors that sniff out particles in the breath of patients with advanced non-small-cell lung cancer (NSCLC).
+The device consists of a tube and seven sensors that sniff out particles in the breath of patients with advanced NSCLC.
 Think of it as a breathalyzer, but for determining cancer treatments.

 When a patient breathes into the device, sensors analyze volatile organic compounds (VOCs), gaseous molecules that carry important information about our metabolic processes.
 Based on the presence of telltale biomarkers in the breath, the device is able to recommend whether immunotherapy is a good option or not.